mobizt/FirebaseClient/README.md

 - The `CustomAuth` class is for `ID token authorization using service account` that allows user defined UID.

-- The `CustomToken` class is for `ID token authorization using custom token` using the custom claims signed JWT token that is generated from other applications.
+- The `CustomToken` class is for `ID token authorization using custom token`, using the custom claims signed JWT token that is generated from other applications.

-The following classes provide privilege access (admin) to the Firebase and Google services.
+The following classes provide privilege access (admin rights) to the Firebase and Google services.

 - The `ServiceAuth` class is for `OAuth2.0 access token authorization using service account`.